awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-encryption.md

-# Using Encryption in AWS Elemental MediaConvert<a name="using-encryption"></a>
+# Using Encryption in MediaConvert<a name="using-encryption"></a>

 Protect your content from unauthorized use through encryption\.
-Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaConvert for content encryption, and licenses to supported players for decryption\.
+Digital rights management \(DRM\) systems provide keys to MediaConvert for content encryption, and licenses to supported players for decryption\.

 **Note**
 To encrypt content, you must have a DRM solution provider\.
 To get set up, see [http://docs\.aws\.amazon\.com/speke/latest/documentation/customer\-onboarding\.html](http://docs.aws.amazon.com/speke/latest/documentation/customer-onboarding.html)\.